Help SAFE help you!

 Do you see an opportunity for improving off-road riding in your area?
 Perhaps with some support you are prepared to help bring this about?.

 We can provide advice about contacts and grant funding and have some limited funds (which added to “matched” grant funding can often go quite a long way).
 If so please do get in touch .

-It has come to SAFE’s attention that the absence of signage and the fact that one of the bridlepaths looks like it is a driveway leading to to a house (on the north side) means that some local riders don’t realise there is a bridlepath here.
+It came to SAFE’s attention that the absence of signage and the fact that one of the bridlepaths looked like it is a driveway leading to to a house (on the north side) and meant that some local riders did not realise there was a bridlepath there.
 It’s also part of the Caerphilly promoted horse rides – the Caerphilly Ridgeway Routes.

-This has been reported to Caerphilly who have undertaken to ensure the statutory signage is reinstated.
+This was reported to Caerphilly who undertook to ensure the statutory signage was reinstated.

-The pictures show the bridlepath which crosses the road just west of the Hollybush pub looking north and opposite looking south.
+The pictures show the bridlepath which crosses the road just west of the Hollybush pub looking north and opposite looking south and the current signage.